tstout/deps-new/README.md

 ```
 clj -M:deps-new -n gitlab-io -r gitlab-io
 ```
-This will create a project with a core namespace of gitlab-io.
-The repository name specified by -r is the gitlab-io, the same as the core namespace.
+This will create a project with a core namespace of _gitlab-io_.
+The repository name specified by -r is _gitlab-io_, the same as the core namespace.
 This will create the following project structure:
 ```
 gitlab-io
 ├── deps.edn